China–Pakistan relations: History

 Pakistan has a long and strong relationship with China.
 The long-standing ties between the two countries have been mutually beneficial.
 A close identity of views and mutual interests remain the centre-point of bilateral ties.
-Since the 1962 Sino-Indian War, Pakistan has supported China on most issues of importance to the latter, especially those related to Taiwan, Xinjiang, and Tibet and other sensitive issues such as human rights.
+Since the 1962 Sino-Indian War, Pakistan has supported China on most issues of importance to the latter, especially those related to Taiwan, Xinjiang, and Tibet and other sensitive issues deemed by the West as human rights issues.

 The Chinese leadership has acknowledged Pakistan's steadfast support on key issues.
 Pakistan helped China in reestablishing formal ties with the West, where they helped make possible the 1972 Nixon visit to China.
 Pakistan has collaborated with China in extensive military and economic projects, seeing both as counterweights to an Indian-Western alliance.
 Pakistan has also served as a conduit for China's influence in the Muslim world.

 China also has a consistent record of supporting Pakistan in regional issues.
 Pakistan's military depends heavily on Chinese armaments, and joint projects of both economic and militaristic importance are ongoing.
 China has supplied blueprints to support Pakistan's nuclear program.

 Amin argues that the basis of the Sino-Pak entente from its beginning has been "a mutual need to pool together resources to contain perceived Indian aspirations to hegemony over South Asia".
 He continues: "Both China and Pakistan regard the entente as necessary to maintain a balance of power in the subcontinent favourable to themselves against an India that is believed by both Chinese and Pakistani strategists to be an expansionist power that occupies land regarded as properly belonging to Beijing and Islamabad respectively, and that is intent on expanding further".